 As a non-profit academic institution, UoPeople works hard to control expenses and has succeeded in reducing much of the cost of a higher education.
-In order to remain sustainable, it does charge small fees for application and course assessment fees and reserves the right to change the cost of the Application Processing Fee or the Course Assessment Fee.
+In order to remain sustainable, it does charge small application, transfer credit, and Assessment Fees, and reserves the right to change the cost of the Application Processing Fee, the transfer credit Evaluation Fee, or the Assessment Fee, at its discretion.
 All fees remain the responsibility of the student.
 The University accepts no responsibility for credit card, bank, money transfer, check or other fees or charges incurred by the student in paying his or her fees to the University.